SevdaKIT1234/VIVALDI_Materials/materials/README.md

 # materials

-The result of the data processed according to the OpenMaterial format.
+The result of the data processed according to the OpenMATERIAL format.

 | Filepath  | Description |
 | ------------- | ------------- |